 Greenstone Gold Mines – Hardrock Project

 Greenstone Gold Mines has entered into three separate Long-term Relationship Agreements involving four First Nations and the Metis Nation of Ontario, which provide benefits to First Nations and Metis peoples regarding Greenstone Gold’s “Hardrock Project” in northern Ontario.
-While none of the agreements were legally required, Greenstone Gold was proactive in engaging in positive relationship building with these Indigenous peoples, that ultimately resulted in “win-win” agreements and strong relationships going forward for the advancement of the project.
+While none of the agreements were legally required, Greenstone Gold was proactive in engaging in positive relationship-building with these Indigenous peoples, which ultimately resulted in “win-win” agreements and strong relationships going forward for the advancement of the project.

 Taseko Mines – Prosperity Project

 Many of the issues facing Taseko Mines’ “Prosperity Project” in British Columbia dealt with challenges regarding its relationship with local First Nations communities and the finding that the project would cause a material environmental adverse effect, namely involving the draining of Fish Lake.
 As a result, the project failed to be approved in 2010.
 Since then, Taseko has proposed a “New Prosperity Project”, which does not involve the draining of Fish Lake and, while Taseko has attempted to reach agreements with local First Nations, the Tsilqhot’in Nation remains opposed to the project.
 The project continues to be before the courts as to whether it can proceed.

 Federal and provincial governments in Canada and other countries have introduced climate change legislation that affects the mining industry.
 In addition, treaties have been introduced at the international level.
 These requirements are generally becoming more stringent, and are expected to increase compliance costs for the mining industry.